Xilinx/VMC_Help/HDL/mcode/README.md

   end
 ```

-If `sub` is set to be `false`, the MCode block that uses this M-function
+If sub is set to be false, the MCode block that uses this M-function
-will have two input ports `a` and `b` and will perform full precision
+will have two input ports a and b and will perform full precision
 addition.
 If it is set to an empty cell array {}, the block will have
-three input ports `a`, `b`, and `sub` and will perform full precision
+three input ports a, b, and sub and will perform full precision
-addition or subtraction based on the value of input port `sub`.
+addition or subtraction based on the value of input port sub.

 The following figure shows the block diagram of two blocks using the
-same `xl_m_addsub` function, one having two input ports and one having
+same xl_m_addsub function, one having two input ports and one having
 three input ports.

-Figure: Two Blocks Using Same xl_m_addsub Function

 ![](./Images/zrd1538085531656.png)